• Skip to secondary menu

 For each method you begin the same way by colouring patches of our ceramic tile with the colours you like.

 With the dropper, you fill it with the rubbing alcohol and then place drops of it on your tile.
 You can do a few drops, tilt it about, and then add more drops where you feel necessary.
-This method gives you more control than staying but a less even result, which in itself looks pretty good.
+This method gives you more control than spraying but a less even result, which in itself looks pretty good.
 You’ll find that it changes quite a bit as it dries, usually for the better so give it some time before you decide if you like the result or not.

 If you want to try a sponge, you just need to dip it into the rubbing alcohol and then gently press it over the surface of your coaster.
 Its important not to carry on for too long otherwise your colours will blend together and there wont be much of a pattern.